 It is commonly known as the hanging plant.
 Interestingly, the plant also can climb walls/trees and reach great heights because of its aerial roots.
 They can reach up to the size of 66 ft (20m).

 One of the most outstanding features of the pothos plant is its excellent low-light maintenance.
-Most plants lose their variegated leaves due to low light but not pothos, and this feature makes it a great candidate to be kept indoors as decorative in rooms.
+Most plants lose their variegated leaves due to low light but not pothos, and this feature makes it a great candidate to be kept indoors.

-People called it devil’s ivy because it is pretty much impossible to kill, and it stays green even in the absence of light – that’s beautiful.
+It got the common name of devil’s ivy because it is pretty much impossible to kill, and it stays green even in the absence of light.

 9 Pothos Plant Varieties